Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 460, in theory, should perform a lot faster than the Radeon HD 5770 overall. (explain)
+Memory BandwidthThe Radeon RX 460 should theoretically perform a lot faster than the Radeon HD 5770 in general. (explain)

-Texel RateThe Radeon RX 460 is quite a bit (more or less 80%) faster with regards to anisotropic filtering than the Radeon HD 5770. (explain)
+Texel RateThe Radeon RX 460 should be quite a bit (about 80%) better at texture filtering than the Radeon HD 5770. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the Radeon RX 460 is superior to the Radeon HD 5770, and very much so. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon RX 460 is superior to the Radeon HD 5770, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison